CptOfEvilMinions/ThunderWaffle/Matrix/attack_matrix/_posts/techniques/command_and_control/2019-02-01-remote_admin_tools.md

 enabled: true
 title: Remote Admin Tools
 category: techniques
+theme: "Command and control"
+Id: 05
+description: 'Remote Administration tools like TeamViewer can be used to control a machine remotely.
+Tools like TeamViewer are legitamite applications that are signed and may be trusted by security controls.'
-permalink: /techniques/actions_on_objective/remote_admin_tools
+permalink: /techniques/commmand_and_control/remote_admin_tools
 ---
-# `Remote administration tools - <technique ID>`

-Remote Administration tools like TeamViewer can be used to control a machine remotely.
-Tools like TeamViewer are legitamite applications that are signed and may be trusted by security controls.
+{{ page.description }}

 ## Malware/Threat actors